Whiteknight/Rosella/libraries/future.md

 This library will provide higher-order routines for combining functions together in logical ways to be executed as a single unit.

+### Commandline

+This library will provide tools for working with the commandline, including commandline argument parsing, spawning and managing processes, and doing other similar tasks.